deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 He lowered his hands gently onto his thighs and spoke again.
 The words were quiet, but clear - Xiù could only hear him because the rest of the ship was quiet.

-"*Subhaanak-Allaahumma, wa bihamdika, wa tabaarakasmuka, wa ta'aalaa jadduka, wa laa ilaaha ghayruka*."
+*"Subhaanak-Allaahumma, wa bihamdika, wa tabaarakasmuka, wa ta'aalaa jadduka, wa laa ilaaha ghayruka*."

 She turned to Lewis and whispered.
 "What's he doing?"

-"*Salat."* Lewis replied, quietly.
+*"Salat."* Lewis replied, quietly.
 "Five times a day.
 It's, like, super important to him, so I just let him get it out his system."

 "…I'd forgotten."